 Adaptability

-Cloud technology allows you to change your business on the fly, whether you’re scaling, pivoting, moving offices, or shifting to a more WFH-friendly environment.
+Cloud technology enables you to adapt your business on the fly, whether you’re scaling, pivoting, relocating, or shifting to a more Remote-Friendly environment.

-Expansions require time and planning, but not having to worry about your computer’s virtual infrastructure is a huge benefit.
+Expansions require time and planning, but not having to manage your computer’s virtual infrastructure is a significant benefit.
 You will have access to your information wherever and whenever you need it.

 The Drawbacks of Using Cloud Infrastructure